When will cruises sail again? Here’s where the industry stands one year later.

 Coggins said he expects more operators to add the requirement, “as another layer of precaution in addition to a negative test.”

-Cruise lines have already said they will require testing, onboard distancing and mask-wearing on board in addition to other safety measures.
+Cruise lines have already said they will require testing, onboard distancing and mask-wearing onboard in addition to other safety measures.
 A CDC spokeswoman told The Washington Post in January that vaccines were not a solution by themselves.

-“Vaccination, along with other preventive measures, including testing before and after travel, wearing a mask, social distancing, frequent handwashing, and cleaning and disinfecting frequently touched surfaces, will be another effective strategy available for reducing COVID-19 transmission associated with travel, including cruising,” spokeswoman Caitlin Shockey said in an email.
+“Vaccination, along with other preventive measures, including testing before and after travel, wearing a mask, social distancing, frequent handwashing, and cleaning and disinfecting frequently touched surfaces, will be another effective strategy available for reducing covid-19 transmission associated with travel, including cruising,” spokeswoman Caitlin Shockey said in an email.

 [Will cruises require vaccines?
 One line just set a standard.]